Glastonbury Festival announces 2024 ticket sale details

 — Glastonbury Festival (@glastonbury) September 29, 2023

-Before attempting to join the online queue for tickets, you’ll need to register for access – you can do so here until 5pm GMT on October 31.
+Before attempting to join the online queue for tickets, you will need to register for access.
+You can do so here until 5pm GMT on October 31.

-“In order to make a booking, you will need the registration number and registered postcode for each person you are booking a ticket for, as well as a valid debit (UK only) or credit card with sufficient funds to cover your full transaction, and all the security information for that card,” a post on Glastonbury’s official website reads.
+A post on Glastonbury’s official website reads: “In order to make a booking, you will need the registration number and registered postcode for each person you are booking a ticket for, as well as a valid debit (UK only) or credit card with sufficient funds to cover your full transaction, and all the security information for that card.”

-You can find further details here, and in NME‘s full guide on how to secure tickets for 2024.
+Find further details here and in NME‘s full guide on how to secure tickets for Glasto 2024.

+- READ MORE: Elton!
+Arctic Monkeys!
+Rick Astley!
+Glastonbury 2023’s most magical moments on Worthy Farm

-Glastonbury 2023 featured performances from Elton John, Arctic Monkeys, Guns N’ Roses, Lana Del Rey, Phoenix, Queens Of The Stone Age and many more.
+Glastonbury 2023 featured performances from Elton John, Arctic Monkeys, Guns N’ Roses, Lana Del Rey, Blondie, Lil Nas X, Phoenix, Queens Of The Stone Age and many more.

-Organisers are yet to announce any acts for next year’s festival, but current headliner rumours include Madonna, Dua Lipa, Coldplay and Blur.
+Organisers are yet to announce any acts for next year’s festival but current headliner rumours include Madonna, Dua Lipa, Coldplay and Blur.
+The first line-up poster is traditionally revealed in March.

+Earlier this year, co-organiser Emily Eavis said that Glastonbury had already booked one of two female bill-toppers for 2024.